mosmn/Notes/sections/theo/os/processdc.md

 Parent process request | A parent process may wish to suspend execution of a descendent to examine or modify the suspended process, or to coordinate the activity of various descendants.

 # Process Description

+The OS contorls events within computer system.
+Schedules and dispatches processes for execution by the processor, allocates resources(memory, i/o devices, files) to processes and responds to requests by user processes for basic services.

+For the OS to manage the processes and resources, it must have information about the current status of each process and resource.

+Tables are constructed for each entity the operating system manages. these tables are called OS control tables.

+## OS Control Tables

+### Memory tables

+- used to keep tack of both main(real) memory and secondary(virtual) memory.
+- Processes are maintained on secondary memory using some sort of virtual memory or simple swapping mechanism

+Must include:
+- allocation of main memory toprocesses
+- allocation of secondary memory to processes
+- protection attributes of blocks of main or virtual memory
+- information needed to manage virtual memory

+### I/O tables

+- Used by the OS to manage the I/O devices and channels of the computer system
+- At any given time, an I/O device may be available or assigned to a particular process

+If an I/O operation is in progress, the OS needs to know:
+- the status of the I/O operation
+- the location in main memory being used as the source or destination of the I/O transfer

+### File tables

+- Provides info about:
+    - existence of files
+    - location on secondary memory
+    - current status
+    - other attributes

+Much, if not all, of this information may be maintained and used by a file management system, in which case the OS has little or no knowledge of files.
+In other operating systems, much of the detail of file management is managed by the OS itself.

+### Process tables

+- Must be maintained to manage processes
+- There must be some reference to memory, I/O, and files, directly or indirectly
+- The tables themselves must be accessible by the OS and therefore are subject to memory management

+In order to manage and control a process the OS must know:
+1. Process attributes, what a process is
+2. Process location, where a process is

+## Process location

+## Process image

 # Process Control